ca-carr/smart_contracts/seminar-5/01-create-token.md

 # Objective
 By the end of this tutorial, you will have:

-- Create an ERC-20 token
+- Created an up to date ERC-20 token
-- Deployed it to an Ethereum-compatible network (e.g., Sepolia Testnet)
+- Deployed it to an Ethereum-compatible network (e.g., Mainnet Ethereum or Sepolia Testnet)
-- Verified it works with MetaMask
+- Verified it works with MetaMask and appears on Etherscan

-## 🧰 Tools Needed
+## Tools Needed

 - MetaMask (browser extension)
 - Remix IDE
 - Test ETH (Sepolia Testnet)
 - OpenZeppelin Contracts

-## 🛠️ Step 1: Setting Up Remix
+## Step 1: Setting Up Remix

 - Open Remix (https://remix.ethereum.org)
 - On the left panel, click on the File Explorers tab
 - Create a new file: SCT161.sol

-## 📜 Step 2: Write the Token Contract
+## Step 2: Write the Token Contract

 We will be using the OpenZeppelin wizard for the next bit (https://wizard.openzeppelin.com/) for the next bit, selecting Mintable, Burnable, Pausable, Callback and Permit.